Families of non-tiling domains satisfying P\'olya's conjecture: Examples

+Let $\Omega$ be a convex domain of revolution around an axis in $\R^{n}$ and with analytic boundary.
+Then it satisfies the nonperiodicity condition~\cite[Lemma 1.3.19]{sava}, and thus also P\'{o}lya's conjecture eventually.
+On the other hand, $\Omega$ is clearly tiled by $p$ sectors of $\Omega$ with an angle opening $2\pi/p$, and Lemma~\ref{mainlem} may then be applied to obtain that, for all $p$ sufficiently large, these sectors satisfy P\'{o}lya's conjecture.

-Given a disk $D$ in the plane, this will be $p-$tiled by any circular sector $S_{p}$ with the same radius and angle opening $2\pi/p$, for any positive integer $p$.
-The proof that $D$ satistifes P\'{o}lya's conjecture allowed Levitin, Polterovich and Sher to deduce that the same will happen for any sector of this form.
-Although Lemma~\ref{mainlem} only yields the existence of a sufficently thin sector for which P\'{o}lya's conjecture holds, say $S_{p_{0}}$, it may be extended to other sectors and higher dimensions.
+In the particular case of an $n-$dimensional ball $B$, it can be $p-$tiled by circular sectors $S_{p}$ with the same radius and angle opening $2\pi/p$, for any positive integer $p$, as described in the previous example.
+The proof that $D$ satisfies P\'{o}lya's conjecture allowed the authors in~\cite{flps} to deduce that the same will happen for any sector of this form Although Lemma~\ref{mainlem} only yields the existence of sufficiently thin sectors for which P\'{o}lya's conjecture holds, say $S_{p_{0}}$, it does not require the angle to be a rational multiple of $\pi$ and may be extended to sectors of shells.

 More precisely, given any angle $\alpha$ in $(0,\pi]$, we may conclude that there exists $q=q_{\alpha}\in \N$ such that P\'{o}lya's conjecture holds for sectors with opening angle $\alpha/(jq_{\alpha})$ for all $j\in\N$.
-A similar approach yields the same result for sections of (convex) solids of revolution around an axis in $\R^{n}$ with $n\geq 3$, again with a sufficiently small angle opening.
+That Weyl's two-term asymptotics~\eqref{2termweyl} are satisfied in these cases, stems from the fact that such domains allow for separation of variables~\cite{netr}.